vimond/replay/plans.md

 * OK: Move the types for the playback consumption API into a common file.
 * OK: Complete typing the source and text tracks.
 * Styles for player container and proper video stretch.
 100vh.
-* Rename VideoStream to VideoStreamer.
+* OK Rename VideoStream to VideoStreamer.
 * Create type set for configuration structure.
 Include all individual component configs.
 * Improved timeline: Progress track part.
 Time display/preview of seek position.
 The latter should be a separate component.
+* Quality selector.
+Reconsider icon, or make the bars correspond with current quality.
+* Decide on how to pass technology.

+After video engine is plugged in:

+* Test that player UI doesn't reload video...
 * Make sure setting different sources subsequently works.
-* Do we need a stop method?
 * Need to set all state and prop properties on startup? (onReady?)
 PlayerController is probably better for this than VideoStreamer.
 * Make instant mode for slider, so that volume can be updated immediately.
-* Quality selector.
-Reconsider icon, or make the bars correspond with current quality.
+* Revise rendering and improve performance.
+* Do we need a stop method?

+Preparing the project/player for other purposes:

+* External player API (exposed from PlayerController).
+* For default player, a separate CSS build not including the demo app is needed.

+Next leap year:

 * Vertical slider...
 * Exit button for Streamlab?
 Perhaps a simple overlay injection.
-* Test that player UI doesn't reload video...
-* Revise rendering and improve performance.
-* Decide on how to pass technology.
-* For default player, a separate CSS build not including the demo app is needed.
-* External player API (exposed from PlayerController).
-* Logging across components.
+* Logging across components, if actually needed.
 Runtime configurable, but individual on players? https://github.com/pimterry/loglevel